KellerJordan/cifar10-airbench/README.md

 The set of methods used to obtain these training speeds are described in [the paper](https://arxiv.org/abs/2404.00498).

 In addition, [airbench94_muon.py](airbench94_muon.py) uses the [Muon optimizer](https://kellerjordan.github.io/posts/muon/) and [airbench96_faster.py](airbench96_faster.py) uses a form of data filtering.
 These are both new records since the paper.
-We have preserved the old records from the paper as well, in the `legacy` folder:
+We have preserved the paper's old records as well in the `legacy` folder:

 | Script | Mean accuracy | Time | PFLOPs |
 | - | - | - | - |